AurelienNioche/ActiveTeachingModel/README.md

 2. In the terminal, navigate to /docs and run: make html

-If the build is successful the html files were updated.
+If the build is successful the html files were updated at /docs/_build/html.
+Open index.html to start navigating the documentation pages.

 More options and full documentation available at https://www.sphinx-doc.org/en/master/